Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Engineering.md

 engineering a guide RNA (gRNA) able to sense the presence of our target gene - known as CRISPR activation, or CRISPRa for short.
-As for the latter, as mentioned on the [Description page](/Description), we settled upon the detection of a particular carbapenemase known as OXA-48 (Fig.1).
-This was because its activity is slower than other carbapenemases, which made it more difficult to quickly detect using available tests such as the Carba NP test – a result requires sampling and sequencing for a positive result.
+As for the latter, as mentioned on the [Description page](/Description), we settled upon the detection of a particular Carbapenemase known as OXA-48 (Fig.1).
+This was because its activity is slower than other Carbapenemases, which made it more difficult to quickly detect using available tests such as the Carba NP test – a result requires sampling and sequencing for a positive result.

 {{< centeredImage
         src="/assets/content/engineering/full_complex.png"
-        alt="The overall structure of the OXA-48 carbapenemase" caption="Fig. 1.
-The overall structure of the OXA-48 carbapenemase.
+        alt="The overall structure of the OXA-48 Carbapenemase" caption="Fig. 1.
+The overall structure of the OXA-48 Carbapenemase.
 It is made up of 4 identical chains (each labelled in a different colour) which assemble to form the full protein." >}}

 Detecting DNA, however, has a chance of giving false positives as DNA can be left over from dead bacteria after, for example, treatment of a surface with